Introduction.

 3. Color Profiles and the differences between Fuji and Olympus

 Fujix Weekly developed a unique community of Fuji owners.
 They created film filters like the one below.
-These filters are based on standard Fuji film Simulations with simple variations of basic camera settings.
+These filters are based on standard Fuji film Simulations with simple variations to basic camera settings.
 See the example below.

 A new color Color Filter for the X-T5.